kletobias/p2022/_projects/deep-dive-tabular-data-pt-5.md

 m = rf(xs_final, y)
 print(f"Original m_rmse value is: {m_rmse(m,valid_xs_final,valid_y)}")
 # #### Features To Drop
-# The columns, that can be dropped while increasing the accuracy are `garagearea`
+# The columns that can be dropped while increasing the accuracy are `garagearea`
 # and `garageyrblt`, if only one of them is dropped.
 There is no information for
 # what the accuracy is, if both are dropped together.
 We test the three cases
 # below to decide what the best choice is.